 For a short time, our oceans were coping.
-Rivers would carry minerals and chemicals from rocks nearby and eventually empty them into the sea, where they’d keep the water’s pH levels stable.
+Rivers would carry minerals and chemicals from rocks nearby and eventually wash them out to the sea, where they’d help to keep the water’s pH levels stable.

-But as we inch nearer to global temperature limits, and carbon emissions aren’t decelerating, the ocean is struggling to stay balanced.
+But as we inch nearer to global temperature limits, rivers are drying up, and carbon emissions aren’t decelerating.
+This ripple effect on ecosystems has resulted in the ocean struggling to stay balanced.
 The window for recovery has narrowed completely.

-They believed that as a result of warming waters, animals which lived in temperate areas might die.
-However, the possibility that tropical species would migrate to populate empty coastal regions seemed like a decent solution.
+They predicted that warming waters might cause animals living in temperate areas to die.
+However, the possibility that tropical species could naturally migrate to populate empty coastal regions seemed feasible.

-But nature is unpredictable, and this forecast wasn’t correct.
-In fact, what scientists have found is that warmer waters combined with acidification is causing whole ecosystems to collapse.
+But nature is unpredictable (shouldn’t we have learned this by now?!), and this forecast wasn’t correct – especially given the rate of acidification.
+What scientists have found instead, is that rapidly warming waters combined with acidification is causing entire ecosystems to collapse.

 Some of the hardest hit areas are coastal regions.
 They are quite literally being ‘burned’ by warmer sea temperatures, in a process called ‘tropicalisation’.

-Habitats such as seaweeds and anemones can’t adapt fast enough, so when they die, the fish which rely on them for safety and breeding also begin disappearing.
+Habitats such as seaweeds and anemones can’t adapt fast enough, so when they die, the fish which rely on them for safety and breeding also begin disappearing altogether.

 Shells of molluscs such as oysters, mussels, snails, and crabs are unable to form, as the acids eat away at them in their softer, developing stages.

-Home to lobsters, fish, and dolphins are delicate kelp forests.
-Dotted around the world, many are turning to slimy graveyards at the ocean floor, harmed by warm waters and acidic environments.
+Providing homes to lobsters, fish, and dolphins are delicate kelp forests.
+Dotted around the world, many are turning to slimy graveyards at the ocean floor, harmed by abnormally warm waters and acidic environments.

-We can no longer deny that CO2 emissions are responsible for the destruction of basically every natural ecosystem on our planet, even in the undersea areas that most don’t give much thought to in day to day.
+We can no longer deny that CO2 emissions are responsible for the destruction of basically every natural ecosystem on our planet, even in the oceanic areas that most people don’t give much thought to in day to day.

 The only way to save these environments is to reach net zero carbon goals, which would stabilise ocean temperatures and provide time for levels of acidification to balance out.

-With Cop26 and The UN Ocean Conference coming up, the pressure is on.
+With COP27 and The UN Ocean Conference coming up, the pressure is on.
 Carbon companies and major world leaders, we’re looking at you!
 It’s time to make some changes.